arttechleo/vrgaus/README.md

 NOTE!!!
 THIS DOES NOT BELONG TO ME!
-I sm trying to run this repository in WebXR.
+I am trying to run this repository in WebXR.
 This belongs to  @mkkellogg